nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2023-3-10

+Due to a hardware problem, bandwidth is very limited today.
+We are working on this!

 2023-1-5

 12:35am There was a 5 minutes outage at Supernode1.
 It is working fine now